steentottrup/CQS/README.md

 	public string Name {get;set;}
 }
 ```
-By adding the 创ValidateAttribute创 to your command classes, they will be validated before being executed, if you remember to add one or more validator classes for the command.
+By adding the ```ValidateAttribute``` to your command classes, they will be validated before being executed, if you remember to add one or more validator classes for the command.

 ```
 public class CreateForumValidator : IValidator<CreateForumCommand>